KansasCityWomeninTechnology/techtalk-site/README.md

 npm start
 ```

+To deploy, make sure you are added as a collaborate to our Firebase project techtalk-site.
+Then `firebase deploy`.

 To serve app and auto open browser use `ng serve` or `npm start`

 # How to activate links, update mentors, etc